AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 #### Install Web SDK extension

-Note that this tutorial indicates how you can instrument your website with WebSDK.
+Note that this tutorial indicates how you can instrument your website with Web SDK.
 You can also use [Mobile SDK](https://developer.adobe.com/client-sdks/documentation/) on your app to personalize the experience to your app visitors.

 ![View of the Web SDK extension in the extensions catalog.](/help/rtcdp/assets/partner-data/onsite-personalization/web-sdk-extension.png)

-Navigate down to the **[!UICONTROL Datastreams]** section and provide information on the Experience Platform sandbox that you are using.
+In the screen to configure Web SDK, navigate down to the **[!UICONTROL Datastreams]** section and provide information on the Experience Platform sandbox that you are using.
 Select the appropriate sandbox and the datastream created in the previous steps from the next dropdown.
 You can choose the same sandbox and datastream values for all other environments.
 Leave the other settings unchanged and select **[!UICONTROL Save]**.

-Get complete information on [how to install WebSDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/tags-configuration/install-web-sdk.html).
+Get complete information on [how to install Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/tags-configuration/install-web-sdk.html).

 #### Install ID Service extension